plazi/goldengate-docker/README.md

 ### Is this the whole Plazi TreatmentBank?

-This is the core of the software running it, the TreatmentBank contains some customizations and of course, a lot of data.
+This is the core of the software running it but without data and some extensions.

 ### Shouldn't this be two images, one for the backend and one for the eb-application?